Chapter 3: Communication

 because the code was messy.
 Then I added a new chart component but

-blockers I guess, just this bug."
+working.
+No blockers I guess, just this bug."

-✅ After:
+After:

-with state management experience pair with me this morning?"
+someone with state management experience pair with me this morning?"

 Example 2: Bug Fix

-❌ Before:
+Before:

-"So yesterday we had that issue in production with the timeout errors,
+"So yesterday we had that issue in production with the timeout

-and it seems better now but I'm still monitoring it to make sure."
+and deployed it, and it seems better now but I am still monitoring

-✅ After:
+After:

-"Production timeout issue is fixed — it was a missing database index.
+"Production timeout issue is fixed, it was a missing database index.

 Monitoring for 24 hours to confirm.
 Back to feature work today."